arj03/ssb-browser-demo/README.md

 Partial replication is done by only getting the last few `post` messages for users as a way of onboarding users quickly.
-The client can download and index around 5k messages in 30 seconds on my really slow laptop.
+The client can download and index around 5.000 messages in 30 seconds on my really slow laptop (same speed on a phone).
 For this, a blob (generate-onboarding-json.js) must be provided that serves as a trusted onboard mechanism and as such should only be used between friends.
 Currently it can be hard to find new users of this client because one doesn't follow a pub.
 I plan on fixing this using [peer invotes][ssb-peer-invites].
+Another way this project tries to make partial replication better is by using the [ssb-contact-msg][ssb-contact-msg] library where contact messages are linked together.

 As a way to let people explore the messags of users outside this initial list of people, a server [plugin][ssb-get-thread] is used to